|

 This lane runs along the southern boundary of the parish, between

 Beehive Lane and Galleywood Road.
-Deadman’s Well is a muddy pool beside
+Deadman’s Well is a muddy pool hidden

 the road, at TL715037.
 The name of both road and well traditionally